Jumio/mobile-sdk-ios/docs/integration_guide.md

 - JumioIProov.xcframework
 - iProov.xcframework

-ℹ️&nbsp;&nbsp;**Note:** Our sample project on GitHub contains the sample implementation without our frameworks.
+⚠️&nbsp;__Note:__ Our sample project on GitHub contains the sample implementation without our frameworks.
 The project file contains a “Run Script Phase” which downloads our frameworks automatically during build time.

 The Jumio Mobile SDK consists of several dynamic frameworks.
 Depending on which product you use, you'll have to add the right frameworks to your project.

 Please see [Strip unused frameworks](integration_faq.md#strip-unused-frameworks) for more information.

-Add the following linker flags to your Xcode Build Settings: ℹ️&nbsp;&nbsp;**Note:** Added automatically if using CocoaPods.
+Add the following linker flags to your Xcode Build Settings:
+⚠️&nbsp;__Note:__ Added automatically if using CocoaPods.

 - "-lc++"
 - "-ObjC" (recommended) or -all_load